fbomb111/clean-code-distilled/docs/error-handling.md

 Create informative error messages, provide enough context to determine the source and location of the error.

 ## Define exception classes in terms of a caller's needs
+Should be classified by how they are caught

+Bad:

+    AMCEPort port = new AMCEPort(12);

+    try {
+        port.open()
+    } catch (DeviceResponseException e) {
+        // report, log...
+    } catch (AMT1212UnlockedExcpetion e) {
+        // report, log...
+    } ...

+ Good:

+     LocalPort port = new LocalPort(12);

+     try {
+        port.open()
+     } catch (PortDeviceFailure e) {
+        // report, log...
+     } ...

+`LocalPort` is just a wrapper that catches and translates exceptions thrown by the `ACMEPort` class.

+Wrap third-party API's:
+* Allows for cleaner and easily testable code
+* Minimizes dependencies upon it
+* Not tied to a vendors design choices

+## Define the normal flow
+Sometimes you don't want to abort in the `catch` statement and still want to continue business logic

+Bad:

+    try {
+        MealExpenses expenses = expenseReportDAO.getMeals(employee.getID());
+        m_total += expenses.getTotal();
+    } catch (MealExpensesNotFound e) {
+        m_total += getMealPerDiem();
+    }

+Good:

+Make `getMeals` should always return a `MealExpenses` object.
+Using a special case pattern could return a `MealExpenses` object subclass with a `getTotal` method that handles the per diem logic which would leave you with just:

+    MealExpenses expenses = expenseReportDAO.getMeals(employee.getID());
+    m_total += expenses.getTotal();

+## Don't return null
+* Returning null invites errors, i.e.
+* Returning null creates future work for all the times you then have to check for null with `if (item != null)`
+* Consider throwing an exception or returning a special case object
+* If it's a third-party API that returns null consider wrapping that method to throw an exception or return a special case object

+## Don't pass null

+Bad:

+    public double xProjection(Point p1, Point p2) {
+        return (p2.x - p1.x) * 1.5;
+    }

+If you pass null such as `xProjection(null, new Point(12, 13));` we'll have a runtime error
+* Throwing an exception means you'll just have to define a handler anyway
+* Assertions make the trouble understandable, but still causes a runtime error
+* The rational approach is to forbid passing null by default

+## Conclusion
+We can write clean robust code if we see error handling as a separate concern, something that is viewable independently of our main logic.

 [Next: Boundaries](boundaries.md)